What happened before and after the fatal South Jersey helicopter crash, according to the NTSB

 The cause of the crash remains undetermined, but investigators are piecing together a timeline.

-Federal investigators pieced together a timeline for the deadly helicopter crash that killed two longtime friends in Hammonton, N.J. last month.
+Federal investigators pieced together a timeline for the deadly helicopter crash that killed two longtime friends in Hammonton, N.J., last month.

 According to preliminary data, Kirsch and Greenberg started their flight session at the Vineland-Downstown Airport, departing at 9:48 a.m.
-The pilots, in separate aircraft, flew in parallel paths to Hammonton Municipal Airport, arriving 10 minutes later.
+The pilots, in separate aircrafts, flew in parallel paths to Hammonton Municipal Airport, arriving 10 minutes later.

 During that time before their final flight, the two men stopped by Apron Cafe, a breakfast spot overlooking Hammonton Municipal Airport’s runway, the owner told The Inquirer.
 Minutes after they left, Apron Cafe patrons and staff could see one of the helicopters spiraling, engulfed in flames in the distance.

-“I looked up and I could see in the distance the one spiraling down and then I see the other one coming down,” said the cafe’s owner, Sal Silipino.
+“I looked up, and I could see in the distance the one spiraling down, and then I see the other one coming down,” said the cafe’s owner, Sal Silipino.
 “It was hard to believe that they were crashing.”

 Slightly staggered from one another, and heading in the same direction in what investigators liken to a “formation flight,” the helicopters “converged until they contacted each other.”